 Cluj-Napoca is right now the trendiest city in Romania.
 Plenty of concerts, festivals, and a dynamic young population make it the place to be.
 If you plan a visit, the open-air Ethnographic Park should definitely be on your to list.
 To begin with, it was opened in 1929 which makes it the first open-air museum in Romania.
 Named after its founder, the museum managed to survive through the critical years of the Second World War when many of its houses were destroyed.
 It stands today as one of the best places to discover the traditional peasant life of Transylvania.

-We hope that our top open-air museums in Romania guide we’ll make you curious to visit as many as possible as each and single one of them is worth it.
+We hope that our top open-air museums in Romania guide we’ll make you curious to visit as many as possible as each and every single one of them is worth it.
 Even better, except for the watermills from Eftimie Murgu, all the other museums are located close to the city centers.
 You can easily include them in your walking tours.